-- 1. Plaintiffs Victor Ashe, Phil Lawson, and the League of Women Voters of Tennessee bring this action to prohibit Defendants Tennessee Secretary of State Tre Hargett, Tennessee Coordinator of Elections Mark Goins, and Tennessee Attorney General Jonathan Skrmetti from enforcing Tennessee Code Annotated Sections 2-7-115(b) and (c) ("Sections 115(b) and 115(c)"). - 2.
-Sections 115(b) and (c) are criminal laws through which the Tennessee legislature purports to deter so-called crossover voting, wherein a voter who supports a particular political party casts a ballot in the primary election of a different political party.
-But these laws go far beyond deterring crossover voting and are unconstitutional because they threaten voters, including primarily those who have no intent to crossover vote, with felony convictions based on nebulous standards that have no definition under state law and instead are defined by private political parties.

-- 3. Specifically, Section 115(b) requires that, to vote in a party's primary election, a person must be a "bona fide member of and affiliated with" that party or "declare allegiance" to it, or else face criminal prosecution.
+1. Plaintiffs Phil Lawson, Gabe Hart, Victor Ashe, James R. Palmer, and the League of Women Voters of Tennessee ("LWVTN" or the "League") bring this action to prohibit Defendants Tennessee Secretary of State Tre Hargett, Tennessee Coordinator of Elections Mark Goins, and the above-listed Tennessee District Attorneys General from enforcing Tennessee Code Annotated Sections 2-7-115(b) and (c) ("Sections 115(b) and 115(c)").

+- 2. Sections 115(b) and (c) are criminal laws through which the Tennessee legislature purports to deter so-called crossover voting, wherein a voter who supports a particular political party casts a ballot in the primary election of a different political party.
+But these laws go far beyond deterring crossover voting and are unconstitutional because they threaten voters, including primarily those who have no intent to crossover vote, with felony convictions based on nebulous standards that have no definition under state law and instead are defined by private political parties. - 3.
+Specifically, Section 115(b) requires that, to vote in a party's primary election, a person must be a "bona fide member of and affiliated with" that party or "declare allegiance" to it, or else face criminal prosecution.
 Section 115(c), enacted only months ago, requires that prominent notices be posted at all polling places to warn voters that they will be subject to prosecution if they are not a "bona fide member of or affiliated with that political party," or do not "declare allegiance to that party[.]" - 4.
-Tennessee law provides no definition of how a voter becomes a "bona fide member of," "affiliated with" and/or "allegian[t] to" a political party.
+Tennessee law provides no definition of how a voter becomes a "bona fide member of," "affiliated with" and/or "allegian[i] to" a political party.
 As a result, Sections 115(b) and (c) are unconstitutional on at least two grounds. - 5.
 Section 115(b) is unconstitutionally vague because it fails to provide voters with fair notice of what conduct it proscribes and provide standardless discretion, delegating to political parties and prosecuting officials the determination of who has broken the law by voting in a primary. - 6.
-Sections 115(b) and (c) also-through threats of prosecution based on nebulous and unknowable standards-violate the First Amendment's overbreadth doctrine, as they will deter a far greater range of protected voting conduct than would be needed to protect against a phantom threat of malicious crossover voting. - 7.
-These statutory provisions leave Plaintiffs and thousands of other Tennesseans unable to determine whether voting in a primary will subject them to prosecution and jail time.
+Sections 115(b) and (c) also-through threats of prosecution based on nebulous and unknowable standards-violate the First Amendment's overbreadth doctrine, as they will deter a far greater range of protected voting conduct than would be needed to protect against a phantom threat of malicious crossover voting.

+- 7. These statutory provisions leave Plaintiffs, including members of LWVTN, and thousands of other Tennesseans unable to determine whether voting in a primary will subject them to prosecution and jail time.
 As a result, these provisions will deter a potentially enormous number of voters from exercising their fundamental right to vote. - 8.
 Plaintiffs seek relief from this Court to preserve the fundamental right to vote, and by extension protect our system of representative government.